rima1881/battery_test_gui/docs/sdd.md

 There are two types of files.
 A logging file used for logging application errors or debugging message, and a csv file containing battery data.
 The csv file shall be named after the battery ID that was assigned by the protocol.

 #### Test Piloting
-A file `battery.rs` shall contain all helper functions and structs related to piloting the qualification sequence of the battery cells.
+A file `pilot.rs` shall contain all helper functions and structs related to piloting the qualification sequence of the battery cells.

 ### Frontend
 When talking about `Frotend` we shall assume we are talking about the VueJS section.
 This sections serves as a bridge between the user and the `Backend` such that the user may start the testing sequence, obtain battery data, and more.